 The Ragdoll is another giant breed that is often described as being doglike in its loyalty and companionship.
 They are often said to be in tune with the emotional needs and feelings of their human.
 They tend to be quite docile and laid back, and they thrive on human companionship.
 They enjoy being picked up and cuddled, which makes them great companion pets.
 They will appreciate being near you at all times, though, and this includes at bedtime when they can take up a lot of the bed thanks to their size.

 The Chartreux is a stout cat but it still loves to play and has a lot of energy that needs burning off daily.
 The cat can be quite athletic and acrobatic, so you will need to offer plenty of play opportunities inside, as well as potentially offering them the opportunity to play outdoors.
 This breed will usually form a close bond with one family member over others.
 It is quite vocal but tends to chirp rather than meow.

 The Sphynx may not be the largest of domestic cat breeds, but it certainly has a wild look, not least because of its almost total lack of hair.
 This doesn’t mean that it is easy to look after, though, because you may need to apply special oil to the skin to prevent damage and to maintain good skin health in your cat.
-The breed is friendly and very people-orientated, happy to spend time on your lap.
+The breed is friendly and very people-oriented, happy to spend time on your lap.
 It is also quite mischievous and playful, and it will happily involve you in its games if you allow it.

 The Ocicat could never be described as similar to a guard dog.
 It is a large breed and has the look of a wild cat, but it is very friendly, even with strangers, and will meet and greet anybody in, at, or near your home.
 They are devoted to their human and they are considered intelligent as well as playful.
 They also have a lot of energy to burn.